openrewrite/.github/CONTRIBUTING.md

 git clone -c core.autocrlf=false https://github.com/openrewrite/rewrite.git
 ```

-Also, as mentioned in the [IntelliJ section](#intellij-changes) above, please ensure that your system uses `UTF-8` for character encoding.
+Also, as mentioned in the [IntelliJ IDEA section](#intellij-idea-changes) above, please ensure that your system uses `UTF-8` for character encoding.